What will you do?

 - make a real difference to people’s lives

-- learn about a range of issues such as benefits, debt and housing
+- learn about a range of issues such as benefits, debt, employment and housing.

-- build on valuable skills such as communication, listening, supporting others to use the internet
+- build on valuable skills such as communication, listening and problem solving, and increase your employability

 - work with a range of different people, independently and in a team.